Counting The Kicks

 Each baby is a unique being with a unique personality.
 “Well, obviously,” you tell me.
 What I mean is this.
 Your baby’s personality can be expressed from the time of conception with kicks and movement.

 It starts in the uterus.
-They let you know how they are and their actions inside you with kicking, resting, sleeping, and even hiccuping.
+They let you know how they are and their actions inside you by kicking, resting, sleeping, and even hiccuping.
 When you pay attention, you can learn your baby’s habits, patterns, and personality.
 These movements can be their way to say “Hey out there, I am really enjoying this apartment!”

 Research shows that babies that are doing well inside will react to external stimulation.
 So when you drop something and gasp they may jump with you.
 When you cry at a movie their heartbeat will match yours. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4460088/.
 This means that your baby is an active participant with you and their movements are proof that they are still healthy.